WSParker/pyPackageEx/lib/PackagingAPythonProject.md

 This is close to the minimal structure of a Python package, with a subpackage.

 The versatility of packages comes from the `__init__.py` file.
-It behaves in packages a bit like the `__init__` method of Python classes - it defines the elements and attributes of the package.
+It behaves in packages a bit like the `__init__` method of Python classes.
+It initializes the elements and attributes of the package, and thus defines the structure of the package.

-Below are the key components of a Python package.
+The other elements in the repository - `LICENSE`, `.gitignore`, `README.md`, `setup.py` - don't affect the functionality of the package, but should be distributed alongside the package.

+Let's take a look at each element specifically.

 #### `__init__.py`